-There are currently around 6,150 hospitals in the USA according to the American Hospital Association (American Hospital Association 2020).
-The majority of Hospitals (around 5,200) are classified as Community Hospitals, which are defined as all nonfederal, short-term general, and other specialized hospitals.
+There are currently around 6,090 hospitals in the USA according to the American Hospital Association (American Hospital Association 2021).
+The majority of Hospitals (around 5,150) are classified as Community Hospitals, which are defined as all nonfederal, short-term general, and other specialized hospitals.
 Hospitals that are not accessible to the general public, such as prison hospitals or college infirmaries, are excluded.
-The average number of inpatient beds per community hospital in the US is currently 152 (American Hospital Association 2020).
+The number of total staffed beds in all community hospitals in the US is currently 787,995 (American Hospital Association 2021).

-Community hospitals differ in terms of ownership type, with around 2,900 being non-government not-for-profit community hospitals, around 1,300 being for-profit community hospitals and the remaining ca. 1,000 being state and local government community hospitals.
+Community hospitals differ in terms of ownership type, with around 2,900 being non-government not-for-profit community hospitals, around 1,200 being for-profit community hospitals and the remaining ca. 1,000 being state and local government community hospitals.
 There is also a smaller number of other hospitals such as federal government hospitals (around 200) and nonfederal psychiatric hospitals (around 600).
-Texas and California have the highest number of community hospitals with 523 and 359 respectively, while Delaware and the District of Columbia have the smallest number with 7 and 10.
+Texas and California have the highest number of community hospitals with 512 and 359 respectively, while Delaware and the District of Columbia have the smallest number with 7 and 10.

 The hospital KPIs used for the USA ranking are part of the Medicare "Hospital Compare" dataset published by the Centers for Medicare & Medicaid Services (CMS).
 This comprehensive dataset revolves around an "Overall Hospital Quality Star Rating", developed by the Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation (CORE) and is available for over 4,500 hospitals publicly reporting quality information on the Hospital Compare platform.
 Each hospital is assigned one to five stars based on the hospital's overall performance across a number of quality measures regarding common conditions that hospitals treat.
 Hospitals are only assigned a Star Rating upon meeting certain data availability thresholds (outlined further below).
-Since the start of the public reporting in 2016, between 78.9% and 80.3% of hospitals have received a Star Rating for each reporting period (YNHHSC/CORE 2018).
+Since the start of the public reporting in 2016, between 78.9% and 80.3% of hospitals have received a Star Rating for each reporting period (YNHHSC/CORE 2021).